CylonicRaider/Instant/docs/PARSER.md

   matches the same strings as the symbol `/tes+t/`.
 May be combined with *Optional* to obtain any amount of repetition, including none.

-If both *Inline* and *Discard* are specified for a symbol, the latter "wins" (the inlined contents are discarded, or there is nothing to inline).
+If both *Inline* and *Discard* are specified for a symbol, the latter “wins” (the inlined contents are discarded, or there is nothing to inline).

-If both a fixed terminal and a pattern terminal are applicable to a particular portion of the input, the fixed terminal "wins"; for example, keywords defined via fixed terminals would outcompete identifiers defined via pattern terminals.
+If both a fixed terminal and a pattern terminal are applicable to a particular portion of the input, the fixed terminal “wins”; for example, keywords defined via fixed terminals would outcompete identifiers defined via pattern terminals.